 It is your responsibility to decorate the inside of your home.
 We will decorate the outside and shared parts.
 If you are under severe hardship financially then please get in touch with us as we have a small budget each year which can be spent on things such as decoration.

 If you have exclusive use of a garden, you are responsible for looking after it.
 We will maintain common garden areas but tenants who enjoy gardening and would like to help are always welcome.
-If you want to do this, please contact your Estate Manager or Sheltered Scheme Manager.
+If you want to do this, please contact the Estates team or your RSC

-Dampness is often caused by condensation.
+Dampness is often caused by condensation and can lead to black mould.
 This happens when moist air reaches a cold surface and forms droplets of water.
 Condensation can be caused by water vapour and steam from cooking, hot baths or from drying clothes.
 To reduce the amount of condensation in the air, try to:

-- Avoid drying clothes indoors and vent all tumble dryers to the outside
+- Avoid drying clothes indoors and vent any tumble dryer outside

 - Have enough ventilation when cooking, keeping lids on saucepans

 - Close kitchen and bathroom doors when these rooms are being used and ventilate

 - Keep a constant background heat in your home during the winter months; this may be cheaper than trying to heat the home from cold in the evening

 Never use paraffin or liquid gas fires – apart from the fire risk, they also give off a lot of water vapour.

 If your issues persist or if you believe water entering your home is the cause, please contact us immediately and we will organise an assessment by a surveyor within 5 working days and complete any works required.